What is the Annual Allowance?

 |1 April 2015 to 5 April 2016||£80,000 (transitional rules apply)|

-Am I likely to be affected by the Annual Allowance?
+Will I be affected by the annual allowance?

-Most people will not be affected by the AA tax charge because the value of their pension savings will not increase in a year by more than £40,000, or if it does, they are likely to have unused allowance from previous years that can be carried forward.
+Most people will not be affected by the AA tax charge because the value of their pension savings will not increase in a year by more than £60,000 (2023/24), or, if it does, they are likely to have unused allowance from previous years that can be carried forward.